 Even better, Michael was not only learning more about the Los Angeles wine industry at the time, he had scored a coup.
 In the patio of the city’s oldest building, the Avila Adobe, there are two grapevines.
 Michael has done some investigating, and we figure they’ve been there since at least the 1850s and qualify as some of the oldest vines in the state.
 Michael is also a home winemaker and got the nice people at the Avila Adobe to let him make angelica, a local sherry, from the grapes on those old vines.
 Surprise, surprise, Maddie also makes angelica.

 Now, the series starts in 1870.
 I felt better setting things after the Americans had taken over (in 1848) and wanted to avoid the Civil War.
 Plus, 1870 is kind of a fun time in L.A. history.
 It was still a very rough place, but it was just starting to civilize.
 So you could have the whole social strata, plus enough murders to make a series of them plausible.

 When I first told Michael about my idea, he was a little non-plussed that his lovely lecture had sprouted a dead body.
 He still pulled out all sorts of materials for me, city council minutes from the time I was interested in.
 Oh, and one other little goodie – the killing of City Marshal William Warren by his deputy Joseph Dye.
 Seriously?
 I had to play with that one.
 Admittedly, in Death of the City Marshal, I did massage the historical facts a little.
 Warren is smothered in his bed after being wounded by Dye.
+I worked really hard to make it plausible that the official record was what others thought had happened.
 But you can’t really have a whodunit when you know whodunit.

-The next book in the series will be Death of an Heiress.
-This one will be completely fictional.
+The next book in the series will be Death of the Drunkard.
+This one is also completely fictional.
 I’d write more about it, but I still haven’t worked everything out and there’s the possibility that it will change.